-People hear the word ghost and immediately think of those teenage horror flicks from the eighties, but this is where I’m different from most people.
-I don’t run from ghosts.
-Actually, I’m fascinated by the thought of spirits stopping in for a visit, as long as they’re nice.
+People hear the word ghost and immediately think of those teenage horror flicks from the eighties.
+You know the ones where the ghosts are usually evil and the characters are always hiding from them?
+They paint the ghosts as terrifying spirits on a mission to kill off all the mortals, but I have a different view of them.
+I’m fascinated by the thought of spirits stopping in for a visit or guiding us through life, as long as they’re nice.

-Every pet we’ve had would sit in our hallway and look up at someone or something from time to time.
+Every pet we’ve ever had, including our current cats and dog, sit in our hallway staring up at someone or something from time to time.

 Our first dog would sit on command in front of no one and lift her paw up as if to shake.
-It made us laugh and we were thrilled she could do tricks even if she never did anything like that for us.
-Our cats would twist and turn around an invisible leg and purr as if greeting their favorite person.
-It was kind of comforting to watch, and we figured if it were an evil ghost, our pets probably wouldn’t be doing tricks or be as happy to “see” it.
+It made us laugh and we were thrilled she could do tricks, even if she never did anything like that for us.
+Our former cats would twist and turn around an invisible leg and purr as if greeting their favorite guest.
+It was kind of comforting to watch, and we figured if it were an evil ghost, our pets probably wouldn’t be doing tricks or be that happy to “see” it.

-But our pets weren’t the only ones to witness our ghost.
-At the end of a party, when we were saying goodnight to a group of friends standing by our large foyer door, a bead fell from nowhere right in the middle of where we were standing.
-All the women checked their earrings and jewelry to be sure it didn’t come from them, but it was obvious it didn’t.
+But our pets aren’t the only ones besides us to witness our ghost.
+At the end of a party, when we were saying goodnight to friends standing by our large front door, a bead fell from nowhere right into the middle of the group.
+All the women checked their jewelry to be sure it didn’t come from them, but it was obvious it didn’t.
 It was an old, hand-made filigree bead and it didn’t look like anything any of us would be wearing, at least not in this century.
 We all wondered where it fell from.
-I mean, our ceilings are high but not cavernous and there’s no ledge or place it could have been resting on before it fell.
+I mean, our ceilings are high but not cavernous, and there’s no ledge or place it could have been resting before falling to the floor in front of us.

 I guess our ghost wanted to make sure our friends knew we weren’t crazy.